Soldano SLO-100: Legacy

 The SLO-100 is one of the guitar industry's benchmark amplifiers.
-Premier Guitar credited the SLO-100 with having "set the standard for high-gain amplification", noting its "searing harmonics and the perfect balance of gain, sustain, and tight touch response."
-Soldano's success with the SLO-100 was a pivotal inspiration for the subsequent generation of amp-techs-turned-amp-builders in the late 1980s and 1990s, with Guitar World crediting Soldano with founding the boutique market.
+Premier Guitar credited the SLO-100 with having "set the standard for high-gain amplification," noting its "searing harmonics and the perfect balance of gain, sustain, and tight touch response."
+Soldano's success with the SLO-100 helped inspire the following generation of techs-turned-builders in the late 1980s and 1990s, with Guitar World crediting Soldano with founding the boutique amplifier market.

-Since its release, Soldano has offered multiple iterations of the SLO-100 sound and circuit to make it more accessible to everyday guitarists.
-Boutique Amps Distribution released the solid-state SLO Mini head in 2022, adding Soldano to its roster of high-gain boutique amp-makers like Bogner and Friedman in creating inexpensive, compact versions of their flagship models.
-As of 2021, Neural DSP offers an official SLO-100 Suite audio plug-in.
-The following year, Soldano joined the "amp-in-a-box" overdrive pedal market with the SLO Pedal, based on the SLO-100's Overdrive channel.
+Since its release, Soldano has offered multiple iterations of the SLO-100 sound and circuit to make it more accessible to players.
+In 2021, Neural DSP released an official SLO-100 Suite audio plug-in.
+The next year, Boutique Amps Distribution released the inexpensive, 30-watt, solid-state SLO Mini head.
+Soldano then joined the "amp-in-a-box" overdrive pedal market with the SLO Pedal, based on the SLO-100's Overdrive channel.
 The brand later introduced a two-channel version of the pedal, the SLO Plus, to include tones based on the SLO's Normal channel.